The almost-certainly-apocryphal story goes something like this…

-I’m currently working with two separate teams who regularly collaborate with each other.
-Team One aims to deliver exactly what’s expected, nothing more or less.
-Their benchmark for success with the Client is completely binary: ‘Yes, this is what we asked for’ or ‘No, this is not what we asked for.’
-And as such, any change in the creative process – big or small, good or bad – is a threat to that win.
+Years ago, I worked with two separate teams who regularly collaborated with each other.
+Team One aimed to deliver exactly what was expected, nothing more or less.
+Their benchmark for success with the Client was completely binary: ‘Yes, this is what we asked for’ or ‘No, this is not what we asked for.’
+And as such, any change in the creative process – big or small, good or bad – was a threat to that win.
 The goal?
 Stasis.
 Don’t rock the boat.
-Get the checkmark.
+Get the check mark.

-Team Two stands in stark contrast to Team One.
-They will embrace the agreed-upon goal, but they’re willing to risk complete failure for the chance to overdeliver.
+Team Two stood in stark contrast to Team One.
+They embraced the agreed-upon goal, but were willing to risk complete failure for the chance to overdeliver.
 To shock and awe.
 To bend the letter of the law – if needed – in order to hew to the spirit of the law.
-Team Two’s scenario for failure is as fixed and clear as Team One’s, BUT the possible upside – the win – is limitless.
+Team Two’s scenario for failure is was fixed and clear as Team One’s, BUT the possible upside – the win – was limitless.

-Having led teams of creatives for the last 20 years, I can definitively say there are inherent risks and benefits with each team’s ethos.
+Having led teams of creatives for the last 20+ years, I can definitively say there are inherent risks and benefits with each team’s ethos.
 And combining them?
 Having them work in tandem?
 Challenging, to say the least.
-So, here are a few takeaways I’ve discovered in managing both simultaneously…
+So, here are a few takeaways I’ve discovered in managing opposites…

-- There’s a time and place for both rule-followers and shot-takers, just as the walrus and the seal both have irreplaceable roles in the food chain.
+- There’s a time and place for both rule-followers and risk-takers, just as the walrus and the seal both have irreplaceable roles in the food chain.
 That said…

 - Determine which approach is most often useful to your unique team.
-If you’re an accounting firm, you probably don’t need a roster full of mavericks – though one may be useful now and then.
+If you’re an accounting firm, you probably don’t need a roster full of mavericks – though one may be useful once in a while.

 - If you’re in a very competitive market category and/or in a creative field, don’t limit your chances for the Big Win by shutting down your visionaries, loud-mouthed though they (we) might be.
 Conversely, don’t be afraid to remind them they can only bend the rules if the rules are in place to begin with.

-- Both tribes can learn to work together IF communication remains Constant, Candid, and Collaborative.
+- In managing opposites, both tribes can learn to work together IF communication remains Constant, Candid, and Collaborative.
 Choose to run the risk of over-communicating.
 When two groups speak different languages, you may find that ‘over’ is actually only ‘just enough.’